 Open Tatura Trellis System and the benefits

 It is pretty clear that this generation of consumers do not like chemicals sprayed on their fruits and vegetables.
-In order to address this legitimate concern, as farmers we have to incorporate new innovative techniques to reduce our reliance on chemicals.
-Hawaii is the host to a number of destructive insects and the fruit flies may cause the most damage.
-Alongside these insects are the birds that can decimate an entire orchard.
+In order to address this legitimate concern, as farmers, we have to incorporate new innovative techniques to reduce our reliance on chemicals.
+Hawaii is the host to a number of destructive insects and birds that can decimate an entire orchard.
 These are a couple of concerns that make tropical fruit farming in Hawaii prohibitive.
-These techniques allow for better management of the orchard and more efficient use of inputs.
+High density orchard management systems allow for better management of the orchard and more efficient use of inputs.
 In the case of the trellises, it provides the framework to then cover the entire orchard with bee netting, which will keep out fruit flies as well as birds, and it is the netting that will ultimately do the most to increase production.
 Ultra high density plantation (UHDP) methods and the open tatura trellis system (OTTS) is the direction that the world’s tropical fruit farming is heading.
 These techniques are now being employed in South Africa, India, Thailand, Australia, and South America, as well as the United States with apples and peaches.

 The main limitation of this project is that it is a three year project and it will not get into the production phase of the orchard.
 Because of that, the focus is mainly on the cost of production, installation of these two techniques, and the demand on labor to implement these orchard management styles.
 However, There will always be skeptics to major changes and a lot of farmers are waiting to see what the production is like before they will commit the time and money to change over to a new system.
 In order to get the most from this project, it will need a second part, the first three years of production.
 If we can extend the project for another three years that will show production, we will be able to evaluate the yields and quality of fruit these two systems produce.
 This will go a long way in producing a comprehensive report of the ultra high density plantation and the open Tatura trellis systems.